kirliavc/blog/component design.md

 ## General Design

 The Chart Components uses the MPAndroidChart library for implementation.
 Users code will be processed by my methods, and then invoke the corresponding library methods.
 In this project, I designed three kinds of charts: Line Chart, Pie Chart and Bar Chart.
+I created three sepreate components for that.
+The reason of creating separate components is clear: Data of pie chart is one-dimensional, but line chart and bar chart require data of two-dimensional.
+Besides that, the styling of different kinds of charts are also different, so I choose to create separate component for each kind of chart.

 The design of chart components mainly consists of two parts:
 - Setting data